Contributor Guide

 cd EasyGraph

-Note: We recommend that you use a personal fork for this step.
-If you are new to GitHub collaboration, you can refer to the Forking Projects Guide.
+Note: We recommend using a personal fork for this step.
+If you are new to GitHub collaboration, please refer to the Forking Projects Guide.

-Now, you will need to install the required dependency for EasyGraph and be sure that the current tests are passing on your machine:
+Next, install the required dependencies for EasyGraph and ensure that the current tests are passing on your machine:

 pytest

-EasyGraph uses the black coding style and you must ensure that your code follows it.
-If not, the CI will fail and your Pull Request will not be merged.
+EasyGraph follows the black coding style and it’s essential to ensure that your code adheres to it.
+Failure to comply will cause the CI to fail, and your Pull Request will not be merged.

-To make sure that you don’t accidentally commit code that does not follow the coding style, you can install a pre-commit hook that will check that everything is in order:
+To prevent accidental commits of code that does not adhere to the coding style, you can install a pre-commit hook.
+This hook checks that everything is in order before committing:

 pre-commit install